 Our research is editorially independent but we may earn a commission for purchases made through our links.

-After months and months of lockdowns and quarantines, travelers will soon be looking to make up for lost time.
-If you’re one of them, bucket-list experiences are definitely the way to go for the perfect way to truly feel alive again.
+Not sure what to add to your growing bucket list?
+Travelers are always looking for the next big adventure, and bucket-list experiences are definitely the way to go for the perfect way to truly feel alive again.
 By taking part in any of these adventures, you’ll know that wait was worth it.

 Dreaming of the Caribbean?
 St. Maarten may be a small island, but it’s jam-packed with things to do, including everything from relaxing on beautiful sands to hiking and flying on the world’s steepest zipline.
 Rainforest Adventure at Rockland Estate hosts The Flying Dutchman which will launch you down the mountain on a 2,800-foot flight line that plunges 1,050 feet in elevation.
 Not only will you be able to enjoy the tropical scenery and sunshine, but a thrill of a lifetime.